-Proper Banking Conduct Directive no. 350 concerning "Operating risks" defines legal risk as including, but not being limited to exposure to fines or penalties arising from supervisory action, as well as from individual arrangements.
+Proper Banking Conduct Directive no. 350 concerning "Operating risks" defines legal risk to include, inter alia, exposure to fines or penalties arising from supervisory action, as well as from individual arrangements.

 The Bank regards legal risk in its wider definition, with regard to Bank conduct in its relationships with various stake holders (clients, suppliers, other third parties etc.) Legal risk includes risks arising from legislative and regulatory provisions, rulings by judiciary or quasi-judiciary authorities as well as legal risks arising from regular Bank operations.
 The Chief Legal Counsel for the Bank has been appointed Chief Legal Risks Manager.
 The Bank constantly strives to minimize as much as possible the legal risks associated with its current operations, and acts to disseminate a practical culture leading to identification and mitigation of legal risk in all its different aspects.